 Here’s an example of what that an end of contract notification may look like:

 Make sure you avoid an expensive price hike from Sky by checking when your contract is due to end.
 You can find this on your My Sky account online, or potentially by checking one of your bills.

 This way, you can plan when to find a new broadband deal so you aren’t stung with higher out of contract prices.

 While switching can save you money, you might still want to stay with Sky if you’re happy with your service — especially if you’re subscribed to one of Sky’s TV packages — but that doesn’t mean you have to stay silent.

 If you want to let Sky know you’re unhappy with the price increases, or if you’d like to try to haggle a better deal, you can contact Sky in several ways:

-Phone: Sky’s complaints line is 0330 041 3875.
+Phone (Sky cancellation contact number): Sky’s complaints line is 0330 041 3875.
 Calls to this number are free for Sky Mobile and Sky Talk customers; however, charges may apply if you’re calling from a different provider.

-Online chat: You can reach Sky Experts on their live chat for free between 8:30am and 9pm, seven days a week.
+Online chat: You can reach Sky Experts on live chat for free between 8:30am and 9pm, seven days a week.

 Twitter: The @SkyHelpTeam account is available from 8am to 10pm on weekdays and 9am to 9pm on weekends.